satinstitch/teensummeradventure/Adventures.md

 Recreate a book cover

 Find a tree and record any changes in it everyday day for a week

+Borrow a bird or plant identification guide from the library and go for a nature walk and see if you can identify anything!
+What did you identify?

 Draw yourself, monster, a new logo for TSA, favourite sci-fi character, villain as a hero